Northampton Tutors from Smith College

 SAT: 1470 (Math 730, Reading and Writing 740)

-AP Exams: English Language and Composition (5), English Literature and Composition (5), Environmental Science (5), Human Geography (5), Japanese Language and Culture (5), Psychology (5), Statistics (5), U.S. Government and Politics (5), U.S. History (4)
+AP Scores: English Language and Composition (5), English Literature and Composition (5), Environmental Science (5), Human Geography (5), Japanese Language and Culture (5), Psychology (5), Statistics (5), U.S. Government and Politics (5), U.S. History (4)

 Hey!
 My name is Evy and I’m a first year at Smith College majoring in Education and on the elementary teaching licensure track.
 I have extensive experience working with kids through experiences working at a preschool, several years of babysitting, and an internship at my local children’s museum.
 I designed lessons and activities, co-running classrooms in both the preschool and children's museum and I have extensive experience with younger children.
 Currently, I am a volunteer tutor for under-achieving elementary school students at a local community center, which has been a very fulfilling role.
 I have the most experience with teaching younger kids, so I would be a great fit for early math, science, reading, or writing help!
 I tutor in all subjects for lower grades (K-8) and I would love to help with high school level writing.
 Through high school, I excelled at English, proofreading peer works, and also took AP courses in several different disciplines, which I would love to help with as well.
 Additionally, I’ve been learning Japanese for over ten years and would be open to teaching the language at a beginner to low-intermediate level, potentially covering the two alphabets, basic kanji, beginning vocabulary, and more.
 I like to teach by breaking complex or difficult ideas into simpler concepts, because it’s the way that I’ve always learned too, but I take time to get to know each student’s learning style so I can tailor lessons to what engages them most.
 Above all, my goal is to make tutoring enjoyable for a student—not just another task on their to-do list.